kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/tasks-troubleshooting.md

 Below is a non-exhuastive list of issues that you may encounter:

 - Syntax errors
-    - Generally Kubectl will warn you if you have a syntax issue in your YAML files
+    - Generally, Kubectl will warn you if you have a syntax issue in your YAML files
 - FailedAttachVolume
     - Your persistent storage from a PersistentVolumeClaim could not attach to your pod for one of several reasons (I.E. already attached to another pod with read-write once mode)
 - FailedScheduling